Unsupervised Visible-Infrared Person ReID by Collaborative Learning with Neighbor-Guided Label Refinement: RELATED WORK

 \subsection{Unsupervised Visible-Infrared Person ReID}

 The key to USL-VI-ReID task is to establish data association between modalities without identity annotations.
 H2H~\cite{liang2021homogeneous} is the first to attempt to solve this task by proposing a two-stage learning framework.
 It firstly obtains reliable pseudo labels through a clustering method and then aligns two modalities by cross-modality pair-wise instances selection.
 Wang \textit{et al.} \cite{wang2022optimal} formulates the visible-infrared data association problem as an optimal transport problem to assign visible-modality labels to the infrared images.
-ADCA\cite{yang2022augmented} proposes a dual-contrastive learning framework that utilizes the augmented intermediate images and cross-modality memory aggregation module to help reduce the modality gap, but it ignores noisy label associations.
+ADCA\cite{yang2022augmented} proposes a dual-contrastive learning framework that utilizes the augmented intermediate images and cross-modality memory aggregation module to help reduce the modality gap.

 Compared to the above methods, we focus on handling noisy cross-modality label assignments.
 We propose a dual optimal transport label assignment strategy and a neighbor consistency guided label refinement module to generate soft labels for the whole dataset and then design a cross-modality neighbor consistency regularization to further eliminate the side-effects brought by noisy labels.